xToken/CompMod/webpages/alien_overview.md

 		 - New ability, lerk heals passively for 5 HP/s when roosting

 ### Fade:
-	- Added slightly modified ceiling fix for crouching fades
+	- Health increased from 250 to 300
+	- Maximum carapace armor increased from 120 to 170
+	- Base armor is unchanged at 80
+	- Cost decreased from 37 to 25 pRes
 	- Ground speed increased to 6.5 from 6.2
 	- Blink speed increased to 14.5 from 14
-	- Cost decreased from 37 to 25 pRes
 	- Upgrade cost decreased from 5 to 3 pRes
-	- Health increased from 250 to 350
-	- Base armor lowered from 80 to 70
 	- Gestate time lowered from 25 to 13 seconds
-	- Maximum carapace armor increased from 120 to 160
+	- Added slightly modified ceiling fix for crouching fades
 	- Swipe:
 		- Damage type changed from structuresonlylight to puncture (Deals half damage to structures)
+	- Blink:
+		- Blink can chain 'jumps' to bypass ground friction and maintain higher speeds

 ### Onos:
+	- Base health lowered from 900 to 800
+	- Base armor unchanged at 450
+	- Maximum carapace armor increased from 650 to 750
 	- Cost reduced from 40 to 35
+	- Onos model shrunk by 15%
 	- Disabled 'Stampede' effects, cannot charge through players and doesn't send marines flying.
 	- Speed increased to 7.0 from 6.6
-	- Charge speed increased to 13 from 12.5
 	- Cost decreased from 62 to 40 pRes
 	- Upgrade cost decreased from 8 to 4 pRes
-	- Base armor decreased from 450 to 400
-	- Maximum carapace armor increased from 650 to 750
 	- Gestate time lowered from 30 to 16 seconds
 	- Gore:
 		- Damage reduced to 75
-		- Damage type changed from structural to QuadStructural
+		- Damage type unchanged as Structural
+	- Smash:
+		- Animation speed up by 30%
 	- Charge:
 		 - No longer knocks marines back
 		 - No longer allows you to charge through marines
 		 - No longer reduces your mouse sensitivty while charging
 		 - Lowered delay between charges from 1 to 0.25 seconds
-		 - Lowered time to accelerate to full charge speed from 0.5 to 0.25 seconds
+		 - Time to accelerate to full charge speed increased from 0.5 to 1.5 seconds
-		 - Increased charge energy cost from 20 to 30/second
+		 - Increased charge energy cost from 20 to 34/second
+		 - Charge speed unchanged at 12.5
 	- Stomp:
 		 - Damage type changed to normal from heavy

 ### Traits:
 	- Traits re-categorized under Offensive, Defensive & Movement
 	- Traits categories must be researched first, each costs 20 tRes and takes 30 seconds